Generative AI’s Biggest Danger Isn’t the Tech - It’s the Lack of Policy

 Interview with Anthony DeSimone, Owner of You’re the Expert Now LLC and Generative AI Specialist

-Anthony DeSimone has worked with hundreds of organizations across industries, helping leaders safely adopt Generative AI while avoiding the pitfalls of Shadow AI.
+Anthony DeSimone has worked with hundreds of organizations across industries, helping leaders safely adopt generative AI while avoiding pitfalls and risks.
 In this interview, DeSimone shares why a formal AI usage policy is essential and outlines the structure every company should follow.
 Each “Tip” comes directly from his experience guiding companies through their first generative AI usage policies.

 The Growing Risk of Shadow AI

-Surveys show roughly 42% of employees are using generative AI tools like ChatGPT at work, often without informing leadership.
+Surveys show roughly 42% of employees are using generative AI tools like ChatGPT at work , often without informing leadership (known as shadow AI).

 “This shadow use is where the biggest risks come from,” DeSimone explains.
 “If leaders don’t provide guardrails, employees will make their own rules.”